huggingface/transformers/examples/seq2seq/README.md

 Only T5 models `t5-small`, `t5-base`, `t5-large`, `t5-3b` and `t5-11b` must use an additional argument: `--source_prefix "summarize: "`.

+We used CNN/DailyMail dataset in this example as `t5-small` was trained on it and one can get good scores even when pre-training with a very small sample.

-CNN/DailyMail dataset is another commonly used dataset for the task of summarization.
-To use it replace `--dataset_name xsum` with `--dataset_name cnn_dailymail --dataset_config "3.0.0"`.
+Extreme Summarization (XSum) Dataset is another commonly used dataset for the task of summarization.
+To use it replace `--dataset_name cnn_dailymail --dataset_config "3.0.0"` with  `--dataset_name xsum`.

 And here is how you would use it on your own files, after adjusting the values for the arguments `--train_file`, `--validation_file`, `--text_column` and `--summary_column` to match your setup: